LITTLE EYES CENTER

 - PEDIATRIC EYE CARE

-Little Eyes Center, a sub-clinic inside River Region Vision Source, specializes in: pediatric eye care, vision related learning disorders, vision therapy, and myopia control with NightLens treatment.
+Little Eyes Center, a sub-clinic inside River Region Vision Source, specializes in: pediatric eye care, and myopia management.
 Our doctors feel it is their duty to offer the best in pediatric eye care.
-Little Eyes Center is the only pediatric eye care facility that offers vision therapy and myopia control in the River Region.
+Little Eyes Center offers multiple treatment options for myopia management to our patients in the River Region.
+Myopia Management today could mean less worry tomorrow – If you’ve happily worn glasses or contacts all your life, it might seem excessive to start managing myopia in children as young as eight years of age.
+However, worsening myopia may contribute to more severe eye health complications and sight-threatening conditions later in life, including: Retinal Detachment, Myopic Maculopathy, Glaucoma and Cataracts.
+Click the blue myopia simulator button to see what nearsighted vision is like.
 Don’t take your child’s vision for granted, make an appointment with one of our specialists today!

 Q: Is Little Eyes Center a separate practice from River Region Vision Source?